Henry Darger: Mental health

 Christian portrayal of martyrs may have influenced Darger's portrayal of violence against children.

-Later scholarship on Darger has generally dismissed the view that Darger was a pedophile or murderer, and has focused less on debating the ethical quality of his work.
-In a 2012 study, Moon dismisses a sexual interpretation of his work, arguing that there was likely little connection between his sexuality and his depictions of violence.
+Since the early 2010s, scholarship on Darger has generally dismissed the view that Darger was a pedophile or murderer, and has focused less on debating the ethical quality of his work.
+In a 2012 study, literary historian Michael Moon dismisses a sexual interpretation of his work, arguing that there was likely little connection between his sexuality and his depictions of violence.
 Moon notes that MacGregor almost exclusively focused on Darger's alleged sadism, never exploring the potential for an origin of the depictions in masochism or childhood trauma.
-Writing in 2017, art scholar Mary Trent similarly dismisses interpretations of Darger identifying with the Glandelinians, stating that it was more likely that he identified with the girl victims.
+Writing in 2017, Trent similarly dismisses interpretations of Darger identifying with the Glandelinians, stating that it was more likely that he identified with the girl victims.
 In Henry Darger, Throwaway Boy, Elledge argues that Darger was exploited as a child prostitute and sexually victimized throughout his youth, contending that his books function as a fantastical reimagining of his own youth.
-Bonesteel also theorized that Darger could have been sexually abused while institutionalized, although noted that much of Elledge's biography elaborated on spurious evidence and mixed fact with fiction.
+Bonesteel also theorized that Darger could have been sexually abused while institutionalized, although he noted that much of Elledge's biography elaborated on spurious evidence and mixed fact with fiction.

 Darger wrote that he disliked growing older since childhood and "wished to be young always".
 He claimed to have been given the nickname "Crazy" by other students during elementary school.
 According to Moon, it is impossible to posthumously determine whether he was sane or insane; he described him as "very productively unreasonable" and his work as far more influenced by the historical material and pulp fiction he had access to than by his mental state.
 He theorizes that Darger's frequent depiction of violence against young girls might have had its origins in the frequent depictions of such acts in media coverage of lynchings and race riots during his childhood, while other scholars suggest that they may have been inspired by Catholic depictions of martyrdom, which often juxtapose physical suffering and spiritual transcendence.